FaeKiseki/coupon-acceptance-prediction/README.md

-Sure, Rose!
-Here’s a professional README template in English including your dashboard and portfolio links:

----

-# Coupon Acceptance Prediction

-## 🚀 Coupon Acceptance Prediction Project
+# 🚀 Coupon Acceptance Prediction Project

 This project aims to predict customers' acceptance of coupons based on various behavioral and contextual variables such as weather, time, age group, passenger type, temperature, and more.